eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### GenericPollingStateChecker

-The GenericPollingStateChecker is a general purpose StateChecker that can be used by a runtime connector to make polling requests for workload state as predefined intervals.
+The GenericPollingStateChecker is a general purpose StateChecker (and implements the state checker trait) that can be used by a runtime connector to make polling requests for workload state as predefined intervals.

 ### External Libraries